-The tax charge for the year ended 31 March 2009 was £7,494,179 (2008: £12,480,139) which was 28% of profit before tax (2008: 30.9%).
+The tax charge for the year ended 31 March 2009 was £7,494,179 (2008: £12,480,139) which was 28.0% of profit before tax (2008: 30.9%).

-8 Earnings per share
+8. Earnings per share

-Basic earnings per share is calculated by dividing the profit for the financial period attributable to equity holders of the parent by the weighted average number of Ordinary Shares in issue during the year.
+Basic earnings per share is calculated by dividing the profit for the financial period attributable to equity holders of the parent by the weighted average number of ordinary shares in issue during the year.

-Diluted earnings per share is calculated as for the basic earnings per share with a further adjustment to the weighted average number of Ordinary Shares to reflect the effects of all potential dilution.
+Diluted earnings per share are calculated as for the basic earnings per share with a further adjustment to the weighted average number of ordinary shares to reflect the effects of all potential dilution.